Sales Team Strategy: How Behavior Of Sales Teams Can Be Changed Using Gamification

 These points won’t just help motivate your employees.
 They’ll also help improve the organization’s ability to measure performance and track what members are contributing the most.

-Leaderboards are one of the key reasons why a game can be so engaging is through an active leaderboard.
+Active leaderboards are one of the key reasons why a game can be so engaging.
 When team members see where they rank on a leaderboard in comparison to one another, they’ll be more motivated to improve their performance or maintain their rank.

 Lastly, the other basic component of an effective gamification strategy is implementing an achievement system.
 Achievements are essentially rewarded that team members will receive on achieving major milestones.
 In addition, they’ll be able to display these milestones on their profile in the form of achievements.